The Camera-Ready Beauty Guide

 Stay close to the lashes

-Keep the bottom soft (or skip it)
+Keep the bottom soft (or skip it - I do)

 If you don’t own eyeliner, use a thin eyeshadow brush and apply a dark eyeshadow along the top lash line.